nvngroup/pitu/README_backup.md

 Sending media (video, stickers, images) is easier & more efficient than ever.

 > [!NOTE]
-> In media messages, you can pass `{ stream: Stream }` or `{ url: Url }` or `Buffer` directly, you can see more [here](https://baileys.whiskeysockets.io/types/WAMediaUpload.html)
+> In media messages, you can pass `{ stream: Stream }` or `{ url: Url }` or `Buffer` directly, you can see more [here](https://Pitu.whiskeysockets.io/types/WAMediaUpload.html)

-- When specifying a media url, Baileys never loads the entire buffer into memory; it even encrypts the media as a readable stream.
+- When specifying a media url, Pitu never loads the entire buffer into memory; it even encrypts the media as a readable stream.

 > [!TIP]
 > It's recommended to use Stream or Url to save memory